solita/solita.github.com/_posts/2020-09-29-aws-developer-tools-mule-cicd-solution.md

 After adding the secrects to the Parameter Store, you must add *ssm:GetParameters* permission to the CodeBuild Service Worker role for it to be able to access the secrets.
 The easiest way to do so is by adding *AmazonSSMReadOnlyAccess* policy for the CodeBuild Service Worker Role.

 Maven Secrets are also used to encrypt the credentials needed to access the private Maven repository of MuleSoft and the deployment keys to CloudHub.
 The process is explained [here](https://docs.mulesoft.com/mule-runtime/3.9/mule-maven-plugin#encrypting-credentials).
 The actual Maven Master Password needs to be stored somewhere securely.
 I used AWS Secrects Manager, but any Password manager would do.

-### Cache for Maven repository

-There is a good guide on how to specify the cache for the CodeBuild Project: [https://aws.amazon.com/blogs/devops/how-to-enable-caching-for-aws-codebuild/](https://aws.amazon.com/blogs/devops/how-to-enable-caching-for-aws-codebuild/)

-Basically all you do is specify a AWS S3 bucket that should be used as the cache location and some additional information.

-There is one misleading part of information in the guide that I had some issues while enabling the cache:
-You will get this error if you specify the Cache path prefix to be `cache/archives/`:

-`Invalid cache: location must be a valid S3 bucket, followed by slash and the prefix`

-The correct form is `/cache/archives/`.

 # Maven POM for CloudHub deployment